Website

 This is the Powerfab my brother hired in 1985.
 This influenced my decision to buy the Fleming Micron many years later.

 Very brave towing a Powerfab digger with a Fiesta!
 I hope it was an 1100cc not 950cc.
-Number plate dates it to 1978 or thereabouts.
+Number plate dates it to the early 1980's.

 A Powerfab 125 digger owned by Mart and Bob.
 They are Powerfab enthusiasts and regular contributors to the site.
 This machine is very similar to my Fleming Micron.